 Colonialists named them the big five hunting trophies, as these were the most difficult to hunt.

-Difficult is a relative term of course – is it that difficult to shoot an animal from distance, with a team of armed trackers in support?
+Difficult is a relative term, of course – is it that difficult to shoot an animal from a distance with a team of armed trackers in support?

-It’s almost estimated that Cape buffalo kill over 200 people every year.
-However, be wary of claims that they kill more than any other African animal because the same claim is also made of hippos and crocodiles.
+Estimates suggest that Cape buffalo kill over 200 people every year.
+However, be wary of claims that they kill more than any other African animal because people have made the same claim about hippos and crocodiles.